DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Wear it on your hat.

-Both the GO Ultra and Osmo Nano come with a cap clip as part of the standard package, which allows the camera to be clipped to a hat for use.
+Insta360 GO Ultra respond in singing DJI Osmo Nano The standard kit comes with a cap clip that allows the camera to be clipped to a hat for use.

-The GO Ultra needs to be used with the hat on backwards, whereas the Osmo Nano can be attached directly to the hood.
-While the GO 3S doesn't pose a problem when mounted on the brim, the GO Ultra weighs more than 50 grams and is noticeably heavier on the head.
-However, the GO Ultra weighs more than 50 grams, so there is a noticeable weight on the head when wearing it.
-Also, wearing the cap backwards makes the sun protection function completely ineffective (laughs).
+The GO Ultra needs to be used with the hat on backwards, and the DJI Osmo Nano It can be fixed directly to the cap.
+Use GO 3S When mounted on the brim, it was no problem, but the GO Ultra weighs more than 50 grams, making it a noticeable head burden when wearing it.
+In addition, wearing the cap backwards also makes the sun protection function completely ineffective (laughs).

 Use of rotating brackets

-The GO Ultra's swivel bracket is double-fixed with adhesive and suction cups, while the Osmo Nano has only suction cups.
-The Osmo Nano is equipped with a suction cup only.
+Insta360 GO Ultra The swivel bracket of the Osmo Nano has a dual fixation design of adhesive and suction cups, while the Osmo Nano is equipped with suction cups only.

-Adhesive suction cups are more versatile and can stick to wood or walls, but for convenience, GO Ultra But for convenience, the GO Ultra suction cups are a better choice.
+Adhesive suction cups are more versatile and can be stuck to wood or walls, but in terms of convenienceInsta360 GO Ultra The suction cups are a better choice.

 Camera Protection

 To protect the camera.
-The GO Ultra uses a drawstring. but (not) Osmo Nano comes with a protective case.
+Insta360 GO Ultra Tow rope is used.
+DJI Osmo Nano comes with a protective case.
 The

 Battery & Runtime & Heat Problems